-For example, run the following command to retrieve 50 records from the my-index index:
+For example, run the following command to retrieve 10 documents from the my-index index based on the name and age fields and return the results in CSV format:

-For example, run the following command to retrieve 10 records from the kibana_sample_data_flights index.
+For example, run the following command to retrieve 10 records from the my-index index.
+The following is an example of the code used in a security-mode cluster that uses HTTP:

-Open Distro for Elasticsearch supports the following SQL operations: statements, conditions, aggregations, include and exclude fields, common functions, joins, and show.
+Open Distro for Elasticsearch SQL supports the following SQL syntax elements: statements, conditions, aggregations, the include and exclude fields, common functions, joins, and SHOW statements.

 Statement | Example |